willard-yuan/color-splash-web-service/README.md

 ## TODO

 - Add more lexers.
-- Add an option to generate a CSS file.
 - Create a better design.

 You can always find me on Twitter as [@aigarsdz](http://twitter.com/aigarsdz).